melsincostan/ssg/plan.md

 - Automatically optimize images for serving
 - Check images for alt text?
 - Serving should not be done by this, it should just generate files to be dropped into a directory to be served by nginx

+# Status 25.02.2024

+It works, can generate what i need it to.
+The code needs cleanup, lots of it, probably.